Meet your new sandwich, the Antipasto Mozzarella Sandwich with Lemony Basil Pesto.

 Lemon Basil Pesto

-1. In a blender or food processor, combine all ingredients and pulse until chunky smooth.
+- 1. In a blender or food processor, combine all ingredients and pulse until finely chopped.
 Taste and add salt as needed.
 Keep stored in the fridge for up to 2 weeks.

 All the layers of deliciousness.
 Yum.